Tilting modules and dominant dimension with respect to injective modules: Tilting modules and dominant dimension

-We give some remark on Bongartz completion. \begin{remark} Let $Q$ be a basic $A$-module with $\Ext_{A}^{1}(Q,Q)=0$ and $\pd Q \le 1$.
+We give a remark on Bongartz completion. \begin{remark} Let $Q$ be a basic $A$-module with $\pd Q \le 1$ and $\Ext_{A}^{1}(Q,Q)=0$.
 Namely, it is partial tilting.
-Thus there exists an $A$-module $X$ such that $T:=X\oplus Q$ is a basic tilting module with projective dimension at most one by \cite{B81}.
+Then Bongartz \cite{B81} describes explicitly an $A$-module $X$ such that $T:=X\oplus Q$ is a basic tilting module with projective dimension at most one.
 Note that $\mathbb{T}^{1}$ is not always isomorphic to $T$.
-For example, assume $A$ is a path algebra of Dynkin type of $\mathbb{A}$ with linear orientation and take $Q$ a maximal projective-injective direct summand of $A$.
+For example, we assume that $A$ is a path algebra of Dynkin type of $\mathbb{A}$ with linear orientation and take $Q$ a maximal projective-injective direct summand of $A$.
 Then we have $T=A$ and $\mathbb{T}^{1}=\kD A$. \end{remark}